Tautorn/git-flow/single-release.md

 * After Pull Request its valid, then merge branch with QA and notify Analisty.
 * When sprint are completed, generate a release, merge with master and generate a tag.

+### QA branch are like a clone from last RC, then attention!
+Ever sent RC to QA, never overwrite with other version.

+`Simple like jeep painel.`

 **By the way, keep RC updated with master branch.**

 > Finish!
 Enjoy ;)